-It is estimated that organizations spend anywhere from 3% to 7% of their revenue on technology.
-If technology is not implemented correctly or if you don’t adequately prepare your employees for change it can be a huge drain on your company.
+It’s estimated that organizations spend anywhere from 3 percent to 7 percent of their revenue on technology.
+If technology is not implemented correctly or if you don’t adequately prepare your employees for change, it can be a huge drain on your company.
 It can cost you millions of dollars as a direct result of loss of productivity, and that’s not to mention the technology spend itself.
-If the expensive new toy that your employees fought for and most likely need, sits unused, nothing will change; employees will still complain that they don’t have the tools they need to be successful.
+If the expensive new toy that your employees need sits unused, nothing will change; employees will still complain that they don’t have the tools necessary to be successful.

 1. Define Your Goals and Objectives

 The first step with any technology implementation is to define your goals and objectives.
 While this might seem obvious, this is probably one of the biggest reasons why implementations fail.
 When you define your goals and objectives, you need to take into consideration each group who will be affected.
 Meet with each of the department heads and other company leaders to discuss and clearly define the goals and objectives for your knowledge management solution.

 Second to defining your goals and objectives is transparency.
 Once your goals and objectives are established, communicate this information back to the team so no one is left in the dark.
 Everyone should understand the purpose of the change and how it can benefit them.

 Don’t be afraid to address some of the knowledge management problems your organization faces right off the bat.
 Explain the productivity and monetary losses that happen when your customer success team can’t find the information they need to service customer requests, when your sales team takes too long to onboard new reps, and what happens when marketing notices a lack of consistent branding.

 Even though you’ve established your goals and objectives, it’s imperative to understand that change doesn’t happen overnight.
 This is why it’s important to recognize and develop a strategy and tactics for continuous change management.